kirsle/ec2-connect/README.md

 optional arguments:
+  -h, --help            show this help message and exit --region REGION, -r REGION
+                        AWS region to connect to.
+Default is us-east-1.
-  -h, --help            show this help message and exit --id, -i              Find instance by ID instead of name.
+  --id, -i              Find instance by ID instead of name.
   --number NUMBER, -n NUMBER
                         If more than one instance matches the name, you will